 This Persoonia is the pine leaved geebung with its soft narrow leaves and large yellow spike flowers it puts on a wonderful show in the Summer months.

-It grows into a dense shrub around 3 metres high x 3 metres wide and enjoys a protected position in part shade and away from strong winds.
+It grows into a dense shrub – that birds can take refuge in – around 3 metres high x 3 metres wide and enjoys a protected position in part shade and away from strong winds.